Kanaka-VY/ai-resume-screening-system/README.md

 # 🚀 AI Resume Screening System

-An AI-powered system that automates resume screening using Natural Language Processing (NLP) and BERT-based semantic similarity.
+An AI-powered application that automates resume screening using NLP and BERT-based semantic similarity to identify the most relevant candidates.

+---

 ## 📌 Problem

-Manual resume screening is time-consuming and often relies on keyword matching, which can overlook strong candidates who use different wording or phrasing.
+Manual resume screening is time-consuming and often limited to keyword matching, which can overlook strong candidates who use different wording.

+---

 ## 💡 Solution

-This project uses BERT-based semantic similarity to understand the meaning behind resumes and job descriptions, enabling more accurate and meaningful candidate ranking.
+This system uses **BERT-based semantic similarity** to understand the meaning of resumes and job descriptions, enabling more accurate candidate ranking and better hiring decisions.

+---

 ## 🔍 Features

 - 📄 Upload multiple PDF resumes
-- 🧠 BERT-based semantic matching (not just keywords)
+- 🧠 Semantic matching using BERT (not just keywords)
 - 🏆 Rank candidates based on job relevance
 - 🛠 Automatic skill extraction
-- 📊 Visual score representation
+- 📊 Match score visualization
+- 📁 Supports real-time resume analysis

 ---